teemutammela/contentful-bash-backup/README.md

 30	12	0	*	7	/bin/sh /path/to/contentful-bash-backup/run.sh -t "/path/to/target_dir/" -m "XYZ123" -s "XYZ123" >/dev/null 2>&1
 ```

-After the export process is complete, a new back-up file can be found at `/<target_dir>/entries/YYYY-MM/entries-YYYY-MM-DD_HH.MM.SS.zip` and the log at `/<target_dir>/log/YYYY-MM/entries-YYYY-MM-DD_HH.MM.SS.log`.
+After the export process is complete, a new back-up file can be found at `/<target_dir>/entries/YYYY-MM/entries-YYYY-MM-DD_HH.MM.SS.zip` and the log at `/<target_dir>/logs/YYYY-MM/entries-YYYY-MM-DD_HH.MM.SS.log`.

-*NOTE!* Entries and assets in draft state are _not_ exported.
+__NOTE!__ Entries and assets in draft state are _not_ exported.

 If the `-f` parameter was selected, asset files can be found in the directories `/<target_dir>/downloads.ctfassets.net/` and `/<target_dir/images.ctfassets.net/`.
 Please note, that to in order to avoid duplicate files, asset file directories are _not_ compressed which can consume a fair amount of storage space.

-*NOTE!* Downloading asset files can be a lengthy process and can potentially deplete your bandwidth quota depending on your subscription model.
+__NOTE!__ Downloading asset files can be a lengthy process and can potentially deplete your bandwidth quota depending on your subscription model.
 Please refer to Contentful's [Fair Use Policy](https://www.contentful.com/r/knowledgebase/fair-use/) documentation for further details.

 ## Disclaimer